sudheer0071/sudheer0071/README.md

 </a>
 <h4 align=''>Streamlining Patient-Doctor Interactions:</h4>
 Enhancing the ease ofcommunication and scheduling between patients and doctors to provide a smoother experience</p>
+<h4 align=''>Ensuring Smooth Workflow:</h4>
+Improving the flow of operations across various hospital processes such as OPD checkups, report understanding for patients, and medical record management</p>
 <br/>
  <br/>
 </p>